asha23/arlo-framework/README.md

 Changelog
 ==============================================

+v0.2.4 - A few fixes to the seed theme v0.2.3 - Created a .env environment
+v0.2.2 - Created a Pegasus Version.
 v0.2.1 - Fixed the config folders.
 Amended the readme.
 v0.2 - Created the seed theme and tied it all together
 v0.1 - Migrated from the older base theme framework